Rodri (footballer, born 1971)

 Antonio Rodríguez Saravia (born 28 January 1971), commonly known as Rodri, is a Spanish retired footballer, who played as a forward, and manager.
-He is currently an individual development coach at Premier League club Aston Villa.
+He was most recently a individual development coach at Premier League club Aston Villa.

 Playing career

 Born in Barcelona, Catalonia, Rodri joined Barcelona's youth setup in 1988 from Santfeliuenc, but was released in the following year.
 He subsequently joined Martinenc, and in January 1990 he moved to Teruel in Segunda División B.

 In the following five seasons, Rodri rarely settle into a club, representing Levante Las Planas, Igualada, Balaguer, Gimnàstic, Tàrrega and Santboià.
 In 1996 he signed for Tercera División side Palamós, helping in their promotion to the third division in 1998.

 Rodri also had a brief stint at Gavà during the 1999–2000 season, but returned to Palamós after appearing rarely.
 He resumed his career with Peralada and Olot, retiring with the latter in 2004, aged 33.